Makhana Cultivation

 Makhana is predominantly cultivated in the Indian states of Bihar, West Bengal, and Assam, with Bihar standing out as the largest producer.
 Bihar leads the country in Makhana production, contributing over 90% of India’s total output.

-The districts within Bihar that are most notable for the best variety of Makhana production include Madhubani, Darbhanga, Sitamarhi, Saharsa, Katihar, Purnia, Supaul, Kishanganj and Araria.
-These districts provide the ideal agro-climatic conditions necessary for the successful cultivation of Makhana.
+The districts within Bihar that are most notable for producing high-quality varieties of makhana include Madhubani, Darbhanga, Sitamarhi, Saharsa, Katihar, Purnia, Supaul, Kishanganj, and Araria.

 Traditional Method (Pond System)